-The Exposure Draft of SBMP Version 4 is now open for public comment.
+The Exposure Draft of SBMP Version 4 is now closed for public comment.

 All Canberrans are invited have their say and have the opportunity to provide their input into the proposed Plan, including the proposed strategies and actions to reduce the bushfire risk to the Territory.